 Rubén Gaztambide-Fernández, University of Toronto: “Drawing on in-depth interviews with a diverse sample of undergraduate students, Warikoo offers an insightful reading of what elite students have to say about admissions, merit, and race, as well as provocative observations about the role and effectiveness of different kinds of diversity programs and the differences between the United States and United Kingdom.
 Exploring the various ‘racial frames’ that students use to make sense of the relationship between merit and race, she offers a powerful contribution to ongoing debates about affirmative action and higher education.”

-Read other reviews in Administrative Science Quarterly, The Atlantic, Pop Matters, Public Books, The Society Pages, Sociology, Times Higher Education, TC Record, CHOICE, and a Symposium with 6 reviews and rejoinder by Warikoo in Ethnic and Racial Studies.
+Read other reviews in Administrative Science Quarterly, The Atlantic, International Studies in Sociology of Education, Pop Matters, Public Books, The Society Pages, Sociology, Times Higher Education, TC Record, CHOICE, and a Symposium with 6 reviews and rejoinder by Warikoo in Ethnic and Racial Studies.
 Also see The Diversity Bargain discussed by Kelefa Sanneh in The New Yorker.